ninjatill/DotStarSwarmLighting/README.md

 ## Major Project Components
 There are numerous components to the project including:
-- lighting objects (sphere, garland, etc.),
+- lighting objects (ball/sphere/cylinder, chain, etc.),

 **_Not Yet Implemented_**
 - local swarm controller (device on the swarm network that sends commands to objects),